If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Woman cleaning living room floor with microfiber mop

-Microfiber can remove 99 percent of microbes (1).
-This allows you to sanitize the floor for kids and pets.
+High-quality microfiber can remove 99 percent of surface microbes with just water.
+This allows you to sanitize the floor for kids and pets without heavy chemicals.

 Take Note